DeepakRajole/Olympics_SQL/README.md

   2. **scripts/:** SQL scripts for importing data and performing analysis.
   3. **presentation/:** Presentation slides summarizing key findings.

-## Credits

-Throughout the development of this project, I have sought information from a youtube video channel: [Ankit Bansal](https://www.youtube.com/@ankitbansal6)

 ## Conclusion

 The project was successful in analysing diverse aspects of Olympics data, revealing team performance, individual achievements and medal-winning patterns.

-  Happy Coding!